db2Dean’s Favorite Links

 NOTE: The following links only have older fix packs: Please use Fix Central instead!

 Search for information about DB2.
-I frequently access the information centers to answer customer questions.
+I frequently access the information centers, now called knowledge centers to answer customer questions.

 Book mark these links for the DB2 versions that you are using.
 I use these manual as my primary reference for answering customer questions.
 It is well worth reviewing the list of manuals to see what is available.
 You should note that the Information Centers are updated with the latest information more regularly and should be consulted if you need the most current information.
 If you want one book mark for all manuals, then this is the page for you.

-These links show a nice summary of the new features of DB2 v9.7 and v9.5 with enough detail to make them useful.
+These links show a nice summary of the new features of DB2 with enough detail to make them useful.
 These are links to the announcement letters.